Cloudflare Docs

 To enforce mTLS authentication from Zero Trust:

-The CA certificate must be self-signed and, in the certificate setting X509v3 Basic Constraints, the attribute CA must be set to TRUE.
+• In the certificate Basic Constraints, the attribute CA must be set to TRUE.

 These FQDNs will be the hostnames used for the resources being protected in the Access policy.
 You must associate the Root CA with the FQDN that the application being protected uses.